 Feeding habits: Adults chew foliage of many crops.
 Nymphs like grass.

 Economic importance: Can destroy crops in a hurry.

 Insight: Important in the food chain for fish and small animals.
 Grasshoppers need bare soil for egg laying.

 Natural control: Natural enemies such as blister beetles, ground beetles, predatory flies, parasitic flies, and especially birds.
 Beneficial fungi that inhabit healthy soil.

 Do not mow or spray the grasses and weeds under fence lines.
 Grasshoppers need the bare soil to lay their eggs.
 Spray Garrett Juice mixed with 2 ounces of orange oil per gallon.
-Add 1 quart of kaolin clay per 2 gallons of water with 1 tablespoon of Bio Wash.
+Add 1 quart of kaolin clay per 2 gallons of water.

 Adding garlic-pepper tea to the mix also helps.
 Dust the plants with all-purpose flour which forms glue as the insects try to feed.
 Go organic.
 Plant a strongly biodiverse garden and landscape - in other words - use lots of different plants and yes, encourage the various insect eating animals.
 A biological bait, Nosema locustae, is also available and helpful with the overall program.
 When the humidity is low, dust plants with natural diatomaceous earth.
 Cover all bare soil with mulch and feed the birds regularly.

 Once the insects are mature and feeding heavily, a particle film spray is needed.
 Use 2 cups of the EPA approved kaolin clay in 1 gallon of water with 1 tablespoon liquid soap or yucca extract.
 A commercial product available is called Surround WP.